ravendb/docs/docs/consumer/querying/static-indexes/index.markdown

 {CODE static_indexes1@Consumer\StaticIndexes.cs /}

-.. note:
-  RavenDB will throw if an explicit index name was used, when no such index exists.
-Use with caution!
+###  Note: RavenDB will throw if an explicit index name was used, when no such index exists.

 In this chapter we will learn how to create static indexes, and explore the various capabilities they offer.